andriesbron/Ffmbash/README.md

 The idea of Ffmbash is to handle the diversity of ffmpeg commands often required for livestreaming or the generation of a proper media set.
 Ffmbash handles that through the use of a template file in combination with command line options.
 The command line options are secondary to the templates, meaning, only use it in case it helps in achieving what you want, otherwise, use a template.
 As a result only one command line option is important, ```-t``` succeeded by the template name which will be loaded from the ```templates/``` directory.

 ## Features
-- Manual: Handpick devices and framerate by launching the bare script: ```$ ./ffmbash```.
+- Livestream to Youtube using ```youtube``` template
-- Command line options: Add command line options for loading templates or commands.
+- Livestream to an RTSP account using ```rtsp``` template
-- Ffmpeg commands: Define ffmpeg commands that can be selected command line or in templates (see command directory).
+- Create your own templates, examples included
-- Templates: Define templates to configure selected ffmpeg command (see templates directory).
+- Create your own ffmpeg commands that can be used in templates
 - Automation*: Planned start by adding a ```DTSTART``` and a ```DTEND``` item to a template.

 *) Automation is done by either letting the script wait for the ```DTSTART``` event to pass or using a cron job like method.
 The script calculates whether it is time to start the livestream (most early 2 minutes upfront ```DTSTART``` event).